kneitinger/dotfiles/README.md

 All aliases and environment variables are in separate files that would work for `zsh` environments as well.
-An additional aspect of modularity is based on the `$MODEL` environment variable which conditionally determines settings for different machines in an easilly scalabable way.
+An additional aspect of modularity is based on the `$MODEL` environment variable which conditionally determines settings for different machines in an easily scalable way.

 Any environment variables or startup scripts that contain personal or private information can be stored in `~/.additional`, which is excluded from tracking,